raisaionin/spreadsheet-ecology-lesson/_episodes/05-exporting-data.md

 However, if you open your CSV file on a different system that does not parse the `CR` character it will interpret your CSV file differently:

+  **Note** The part where it says "However, if you open your CSV file on a different system that does not parse the CR character it will interpret your CSV file differently" is unclear.
+What other system?
+It should be listed in the text what other systems could be used.* *Note**
 Your data in text format then look like this:

 >data1<br>